-If you lodge your appeal by post, you should send it by first class post and allow at least two days for it to get there.
-A late appeal can be made outside the one month time limit and up to 12 months post decision date, but you must show good reasons for lateness.
+If you lodge your appeal by post, you send it by first class post and allow at least two days for it to get there.
+A late appeal can be made outside this time limit and up to 12 months but you must show good reasons for lateness.
 The last page of the form tells you where to send it.
 You should ask for a "proof of posting" from the Post Office.